Westchester Environmental Permit Reviews: Wetlands, Slopes, and Trees

 What the application requires

 Site survey showing wetland and adjacent area boundaries, project description with all proposed work, mitigation narrative addressing any disturbance, alternatives analysis showing why the work can’t reasonably be located outside the buffer, erosion and sediment control plan, and applicable SEQR documentation.
-A wetlands consultant typically prepares this; fees run $4,500–$15,000 depending on complexity.
+A wetlands consultant typically prepares this; consultant fees vary by site complexity — get quotes from local consultants familiar with your jurisdiction rather than relying on a generic range.

 Steep-Slope Regulation in Detail